Online Bookkeeping Services for Small Business Owners

 It’s not only the fees that you have to be aware of but also the proper paperwork for each type of employee.
 You’ll need to learn which tax forms to collect from employees (W-2) and contractors (1099) and how to report their income to the IRS.

-At xendoo, we can also help with payroll processing as an add-on service to our real estate accounting.
+At Xendoo, we can also help with payroll processing as an add-on service to our real estate accounting.
 You won’t have to worry about issuing and filing your W-2s or1099s, which means one less thing keeping you from focusing on your business.

 Make Professional Life a Little Easier

-If all this seems overwhelming, consider outsourcing to financial professionals. xendoo specializes in small business accounting.
+If all this seems overwhelming, consider outsourcing to financial professionals.
+Xendoo specializes in small business accounting.
 We’ll relieve you of all that work and worry with services that range from real-time bookkeeping to timely financial reports to preparing your tax return.

 See for yourself with a one-month free trial.